What is the best way to contact you?

-We prefer that you order through the website for our tracking and to ensure that everything is recorded properly and isn’t missed.
-We are not always available by phone but we check the website daily.
-The website is 100% secure with Moneris.
+We prefer that you send an email through the website for our tracking and to ensure that everything is recorded properly and isn’t missed.
+We are not always available by phone but we check the website frequently.

 How are the products delivered?

-We will deliver your order by freezer/truck to your door (or to another location by prior arrangement) on the following schedule:
+We deliver your order by freezer/truck to your restaurant or to another location by prior arrangement.

-Is it possible to have seafood delivered outside of the Chemainus to Bowser area?
+Is it possible to have seafood delivered outside of the lower mainland and Vancouver Island?

 We may be able to arrange delivery outside of our regular delivery areas.
 Please send us an email with your request, and we’ll see what we can do to oblige.
 Canned tuna can be shipped my mail with an additional shipping and handling fee.
 Please contact us by email with your request.

 How long does seafood last in the freezer?